Frequently Asked Questions

 - High blood pressure

 Due to the vessels location on the equator, it would be sensible to bring a hat, some longer sleeved / legged clothes to protect your arms and legs from the sun, and a decent pair of sun glasses.
 At night however, the temperatures can drop somewhat, so we advise maybe a warm-ish jumper if you intend on spending much time on deck stargazing.
 Onboard it is safest to go barefoot as our decking can often get wet, and the anti-slip treatments we use are significantly more effective against the bare skin.
 It is also advisable to bring some sturdy footwear for the light / mild treks that we go on.
 A thin raincoat would also be advisable, or you can just live in your wetsuit 24/7!!!

-During your stay onboard La Galigo you will find that you will very likely not find any mosquitos onboard, as they tend to avoid / cannot navigate the surface breezes over the ocean, and much prefer stagnant, fresh, water.
+During your stay onboard La Galigo you will find that you will very likely not find any mosquitos onboard, as they tend to avoid / struggle to navigate the surface breezes over the ocean, and much prefer stagnant, fresh, water.

 You are much more likely to encounter sand fleas on the land tours / beach visits we conduct, but these are more of an irritation that an health concern.